 Age – Insurers generally consider older applicants to be more likely to develop an illness.
 The older you are, the higher premiums are therefore likely to be.

 Medical History – If you have a long history of health problems, your risk of developing an illness could be deemed higher than that of someone who has never been ill.
-Your premiums would reflect this.
+Your premiums could reflect this.

 Occupation – Some occupations expose employees to a higher risk of accidental injuries, work (stress) related illnesses and/or physical assaults.
 Occupations typically classed as “high risk occupations” can include, for instance: